 - Placing the text cursor in a component that can hold text.

-- Left Arrow to move to the beginning of the component.
+Move the selection to the beginning of the component. |

-- Right Arrow to move to the end of the component.
+Move the selection to the end of the component. |

 You can tell that a component is selected by the following: